opf/openproject/docs/user-guide/work-packages/work-package-table-configuration/README.md

 ![sort-work-packages](sort-work-packages.png)

 <div class="alert alert-info" role="alert">
-**Note**:  If you have the hierarchy mode activated, all filtered table results will be augmented with their ancestors.
+**Please note**:  If you have the hierarchy mode activated, all filtered table results will be augmented with their ancestors.
 Hierarchies can be expanded and collapsed.
 </div>

 Therefore, the results may differ if you sort in a flat list or in a hierarchy mode.